web3/web3.js/docs/web3-modules.rst

  Web3 Module API
 ================

-The Web3 Module API provides the possibility to create your own custom Web3 Module with JSON-RPC methods, subscriptions or contracts.
+The Web3 Module API provides you the possibility to create your own custom Web3 Module with JSON-RPC methods, subscriptions or contracts.
 The provided modules from the Web3 library are also written with the Web3 Module API the core does provide.

-Instead of using the Web3 object or the different objects from the submodule for creating for example a contract API.
 The idea of the Web3 Module API is to extend and customize the JSON-RPC methods, contracts and subscriptions to project specific functions with a similar kind of API the DApp developer knows from the Web3.js library.
+It should be possible to create complex contract API's and tools for the development of a DApp.

 ------------------------------------------------------------------------------------------------------------------------